xpack/web-doxygen/website/docs/api/classes/reg-ex-private.md

 </table>
 </div>
 <div class="doxyMemberDoc">

-<p>Compiles a regular expression passed as a string into a stream of tokens that can be used for efficient searching.</p>
+Compiles a regular expression passed as a string into a stream of tokens that can be used for efficient searching.

-<p>Definition at line 177 of file <a href="/web-doxygen/docs/api/files/src/regex-cpp">regex.cpp</a>.</p>
+Definition at line 177 of file <a href="/web-doxygen/docs/api/files/src/regex-cpp">regex.cpp</a>.

 <div class="doxyProgramListing">